 Together with her husband, Damien Tougas, she created the video series Beyond our Boundaries: A Family Thru-hikes the Appalachian Trail.

 Based on her experience of homeschooling her kids through high school with a relationship-based, interest-led philosophy, and the experience gained from years of coaching and mentoring homeschool families, she is currently writing a treatise of the philosophy and practice of freedom homeschooling, to be published as a course or a book.

 Originally from Alberta, Canada, Renee has made homes in New Jersey, Maine, Nova Scotia and Quebec.

 Renee currently lives with her husband and her three teenagers in the cosmopolitan hub of Montreal, a city she adores.
-She is about to graduate her oldest daughter from homeschooled high school.
+She recently graduated her oldest daughter from homeschooled high school.
 One down, two to go.